ZcashFoundation/zebra/design/design.md

 ### Responsible for

-- block storage API
+- block and transaction storage APIs
+  - operates on parsed block and transaction structs
-  - operates on raw bytes for blocks
+    - these structs can be converted from and into raw bytes
   - primarily aimed at network replication, not at processing
   - can be used to rebuild the database below
 - maintaining a database of tx, address, etc data